Support for Clean Technology Businesses during COVID-19

 Canada Emergency Commercial Rent Assistance (CECRA)

-- Canada Emergency Commercial Rent Assistance (CECRA) for small businesses provides relief for small businesses experiencing financial hardship due to COVID-19.
+- CECRA provides relief for small businesses — including non-profit and charitable organizations —experiencing financial hardship due to COVID-19.
 It offers unsecured, forgivable loans to eligible commercial property owners to:

 - reduce the rent owed by their impacted small business tenants